osboo/masonsmafia/README.md

     docker-compose up

 Before the first run the database should be initialized by app-required schema and user settings.
-See [here](https://github.com/osboo/masonsmafia-db#initialization)
 Aliases `<DB CONTAINER NAME>` and `<APP CONTAINER NAME>` will define the name of containers to apply initialization command (by default docker creates containers with random unpredictable names).

 # Run Mocha tests via docker